Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 >The two banks of Low Current outputs (OUT4-6, OUT7-9) can be separately selected to be powered by either VIN or internal 12V.
 Total 12V fan current draw must not exceed 800mA.{.is-info}

->The separate OUT0 Power in allows for a different voltage to be supplied for the OUT0 high current output (e.g for a large bed heater).
+>The separate OUT0 Power in allows for a different voltage to be supplied for the OUT0 high current output (e.g. for a large bed heater).
 If this is not required VIN power must be applied to both the POWER IN and the OUT0 POWER IN terminals for OUT 0 to be powered.{.is-info}

 >The SBC_3.3V is purely to ensure logic levels are the same between the Duet and the SBC.
 Do not attempt to use this pin to apply, or draw, 3.3V.{.is-warning}